 If you or a loved one were injured as the result of another person or a company's negligence, you should not have to suffer financially as well.
 The responsible party should be held liable.
 A Philadelphia brain injury attorney can help you seek damages and fight to get you the compensation you need.

 Philadelphia Brain Injury Defense Lawyer

 Suffering a brain injury at the fault of another person should not mean having to pay thousands of dollars in medical expenses.
 The responsible party could be held liable, and you can seek damages.
-If you have been injured, contact a Philadelphia brain injury attorney at Alva & Shuttleworth, LLC.
+If you have been injured, contact a Philadelphia brain injury attorney at Alva Foster & Moscow, LLC.